What is a purchase order? Download your purchase order template

 What is a PO number?

-A purchase order number (PO) is a unique number that you include on a purchase order.
+A purchase order number (PO) is a unique number included on a purchase order.
 This number is an important part of creating a purchase order as it allows all parties to check and reference their purchases.

 How to raise a purchase order in 5 simple steps